The UVA shooting suspect is in custody after 3 football players were killed

 Classes and extra-curricular activities were canceled Monday, and public transportation routes to campus were suspended.
 Public schools in the surrounding Albemarle County were also closed for the day.

 A campus-wide shelter-in-place order was lifted just after 10:30 a.m.
-ET after a thorough search of the grounds.
+ET after an extensive search of the grounds.

+Jones was apprehended "without incident" in a suburb of Richmond, Va., roughly 76 miles southeast from the university, according a press release from the local police department.

 Jones, who is a student at the university, was listed on the university's athletics website as a football player in 2018, but did not appear in any games.

+"We need to enact an assault weapons ban to get weapons of war off of America's streets," Pierre wrote in reference to a bill that passed in the House of Representatives this July but doesn't appear to stand a chance of overcoming a filibuster in the Senate.

+UVA officials had not yet released information on the type of weapon used in Sunday's shooting.

-The shooting is at least the second reported on a university campus this weekend.
+UVA is at least the second university to report student deaths this weekend

 On Sunday, police in Moscow, Idaho, said that four University of Idaho students were found dead in a home near the campus.
 Police investigating the incident have called the deaths suspected homicides.